FilipDominec/rp2daq/DEVELOPERS.md

 #### Code structure and concepts

 RP2DAQ aims to squeeze maximum power from raspberry pi, without putting programming burden on the user.
 To this end, it employs
-    * **parallelism in the firmware** (1st CPU core mostly for communication and immediate commands, 2nd core for real-time control; DMA use, planned PIO use),
+    * **parallelism in the firmware** (1st CPU core mostly for communication and immediate commands, 2nd core for real-time control; DMA is used when possible; PIO use is planned),
     * Pi Pico is by default **overclocked from 133 MHz to 250 MHz**,
     * **Asynchronous operation**, i.e. multiple commands can be issued in one moment, and the corresponding reports are handled in computer later when they arrive.
 However, such high-performance behaviour is somewhat harder to learn, so it is kept optional.
 The default behaviour for all commands is to block Python code until the corresponding report is received.